 The Orlando Philharmonic seeks to be the wellspring of music in Central Florida–nourishing the soul of the community with music that speaks to, and sometimes for, each person.
 Accordingly, the hallmark of the orchestra is versatility.
 It strives for artistic excellence and thrives on diversity in genre, in programming, in collaboration, in audiences, and in the musicians themselves.
-Each season embarks on another musical adventure, where orchestra and audiences together are challenged by grand masterworks, intrigued by imaginative opera, inspired in enthusiastic youth programs, stretched by demanding chamber works, illuminated by fresh composition, and energized by engaging pops.
+Each season embarks on another musical adventure, where orchestra and audiences together are challenged by grand masterworks, intrigued by imaginative concert formats, inspired in enthusiastic youth programs, stretched by demanding chamber works, illuminated by fresh composition, and energized by engaging pops.

 On his time with Brooklyn Rider, Eric Jacobsen comments:

 “Brooklyn Rider has been one of the greatest relationships of my life.
 Within its parameters, I matured as a musician, colleague, and human.
 After 10 years and 1000 performances, I still love and look up to my brother Colin and my musical brothers Nick and Johnny.
 Though leaving the quartet is one of the hardest decisions I’ve ever grappled with, it’s made easier knowing that Michael Nicolas will take over.
-I remember being wowed by him 15 years ago when we were freshmen together at Juilliard, and my respect for him has only grown.
+I remember being wowed by him years ago when we were freshmen together at Juilliard, and my respect for him has only grown.

 I have always tried to create micro-worlds that could thrive: Brooklyn Rider is, I hope, its own fertile ecosystem of creation and joy and stylistic innovation.
 I know that if this standard of dedication is what I want to expend, I need to focus my gaze and commit fully to being a Music/Artistic Director and Conductor.
 I look forward to continuing my deep friendships and musical relationships with Nick and Johnny.
 And even if he does continue to steal my socks, I will always play music with my brother."